 Yes.
 There’s no sign that the existing games model will be going away, as it works fine for freemium games like Idle Heroes or Toon Blast.
 Keep in mind that inclusion in Apple Arcade comes with mobile exclusivity, so games that are also available on Android will still be found on the regular App Store.

 Apple is focusing on “handpicked” games for Apple Arcade, so there’s little doubt that the library will be much smaller than the wider App Store.

-Will there be demos for Apple Arcade games?
+Are there demos for Apple Arcade games?

 No, unless you count a free trial of the subscription itself.
 In fact, Apple partly envisions Apple Arcade as a way of letting players try out non-freemium games with more freedom than the App Store currently allows (which is basically none).
-In its own words, “rather than pay up front for each game, a subscription to Apple Arcade will give players the opportunity to try any game in the service without risk.”
+In its own words, “rather than pay upfront for each game, a subscription to Apple Arcade will give players the opportunity to try any game in the service without risk.”
 The service has a free trial, though, as we’ve seen with both Apple Music and Apple News+.